How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

 I have more for you.

-In response to the low sodium supply you start to hold on to any previously consumed sodium, instead of constantly filtering it out.
+In response to a low sodium supply you start to hold any previously consumed sodium, instead of filtering per usual.

 Result: Flat or spilled